Holding Bitcoin in an IRA for 401(k) can potentially remove all future appreciation from taxation.

 - Asset Choice.
 In addition to Bitcoin, and can invest in other alternative assets (real estate, private notes, etc), at no additional fee.

 The one-time setup fee to create the legal structure for a Keekeeper IRA is $1995, which covers every fee you would be charged in the entire first year of operation.
 In Year 2 and future years, normally the only recurring fee is $150 annually.
-And if you live in a state like California that levies high annual fees on most self-directed IRA setups, we have a solution to avoid those fees as well.

 The Keykeeper IRA can be set up as either a Traditional IRA or a Roth IRA, or for the self-employed, a self-employed 401(k).